ajgiuliani/MSj.jl/docs/src/index.md

 `msJ.jl` is a package for loading, processing and plotting mass spectrometry data.
 It provides a range of functionalities such as:
 * Getting information on the file
-* Reading a file
+* Load a file
 * Averaging mass spectra based on various criteria that may be combined
-* Getting chromatogram
+* Chromatogram
 * Processing the data
+   - smoothing
+   - baseline correction
+   - peak-picking
+* Calculation of isotopic distribution

 The [tutorial page](tutorial.md) shows examples how to use this package and provides a general guide to it.
 The [manual page](manual.md) explains the structure of the package and the [reference page](reference.md) gives a full documentation for each type and function.